nhsconnect/CareConnectAPI/pages/design/design_exchange_patterns.md

 Execute a procedure on a remote system while avoiding direct coupling.
 ```

-When providing a API, a number of operations may be available to support needs such as create, read, update, delete etc. These are widely documented in the form of POST, GET, PUT, DELETE etc. and provider and consumer are expected to understand these and simply declare which operations are supported by their API.
+When providing an API, a number of operations may be available to support needs such as create, read, update, delete etc. These are widely documented in the form of POST, GET, PUT, DELETE etc. and provider and consumer are expected to understand these and simply declare which operations are supported by their API.

 It is possible also possible to extend these basic interactions with a custom defined operation.
 HL7 describe the need to add operations as being:
 - “Where the server needs to play an active role in formulating the content of the response, not merely return existing information.”
 - “Where the intended purpose is to cause side effects such as the modification of existing resources, or creation of new resources.”

-HL7 suggest that an operation has the following properties:
+HL7 suggests that an operation has the following properties:
 - Each operation has a name
 - Each operation has a list of 'in' and 'out' parameters
 - Parameters are either resources, data types, or search parameters